-Current and other assets decreased due to the number of properties held by the Corporation as of the end of the year.
-Charges for services and sales decreased due to the number of properties sold during the year.
-Operating grants and contributions increased due to an increase in grant revenue from the Ohio Department of Development.
-Grants and entitlements increased due to the amount of delinquent taxes received from the County during the year.
-Professional and contract services increased due to mowing expenses and demolition costs.
+Charges for services and sales increased due to an increase in the number of properties sold during the year.
+Operating grants and contributions increased due to an increase in grant revenue from the Ohio Department of Development (ODOD).
+Grants and entitlements decreased due to the decrease in amounts of delinquent taxes received from the County during the year.
+Professional and contract services increased due to mowing expenses and demolition costs on properties covered by the ODOD grant previously mentioned.
+Administration decreased due to a decrease in salaries and wages.
 Economic development-land reutilization decreased due to a decrease in cost of sales.
-Long-term liabilities decreased due to repayments that were in excess of the accrual for time spent by County employees on land bank operations.